Primordial Black Holes from Supercooled Phase Transitions: PBH FORMATION

 As we show in App.~\ref{sec:analytical_treatment}, in the limit $ \alpha \gtrsim 10^{2}$ one can approximate the collapsed fraction by the analytic formula,

-elucidating the exponential dependence on $\beta/H_n$ and $\delta_c$, where $a\simeq 0.5646$, $b\simeq 1.266$, $c\simeq 0.6639$ are fitting parameters.
-Remarkably it is independent of the energy scale of the phase transition $T_{\rm eq}$ and of the duration of the supercooling stage $N_e$ defined in Eq.~\eqref{eq:alpha_def}.
+elucidating the exponential dependence on $\beta/H_n$ and $\delta_c$, where $a\simeq 1.024$, $b\simeq 0.6921$, $c\simeq 0.8831$ are fitting parameters.
+Eq.~\eqref{eq:proba_coll_ana} is valid for $\beta/H \in [3,8]$ and $\delta_c \in [0.4,2/3]$.\footnote{The formula in the first version of this work was only valid for $\delta_c\in [0.4,0.5]$.} Remarkably it is independent of the energy scale of the phase transition $T_{\rm eq}$ and of the duration of the supercooling stage $N_e$ defined in Eq.~\eqref{eq:alpha_def}.
 For $N_e \gtrsim 1$, the universe enters an almost pure vacuum state with no trace of the initial radiation abundance~\cite{Wald:1983ky}, which explains the absence of $\alpha$ in Eq.~\eqref{eq:proba_coll_ana}.
 The fraction $f_{\rm \mathsmaller{PBH}}$ of DM in the form of PBHs today is given by (see App.~\ref{sec:PBH_abundance}):

 In order to have 1$\%$ of the DM density in the form of PBHs, only a fraction $P_{\rm \mathsmaller{PBH}}\sim 10^{-8}$ of Hubble patches need to collapse at the $\rm QCD$ epoch and only $10^{-12}$ at the $\rm TeV$ epoch.
 The mass of PBHs is given by the mass inside the sound horizon $c_s H^{-1}$ at the time of the collapse \cite{Escriva:2021pmf}